anivanchen/ceberus/README.md

 # projectman

-A project management system.
+A project management application.
 Built from scratch in Node with EJS, Express, and Sequelize.